Promote local business and commerce the right way

 - A business listing can be set up either by businesses or by individual neighbors offering services like babysitting, snow-blowing, or dog-walking.

 - You may add your business affiliation to the Biography section of your profile.

 You may respond to requests for recommendations by offering your services like baby sitting, dog-walking, etc., as long as you are up front that it is you providing the service or that you are affiliated with the business you are recommending.
 See our policy on conflicts of interest.

 - You may not make unsolicited posts about your business or service in the main newsfeed or via private message.

 - You may not announce commercial events to the main newsfeed.

 - To add commercial events such as real estate open houses or class schedules to the Events Calendar only, you must un-select "Announce to neighbors" AND select "Visibility: Allow anyone on Nextdoor to view or share this event."
 Learn more.

 The For Sale and Free section is for individuals to buy or sell items, and post rentals.
 Within this section, there are still rules about what is and is not allowed on Nextdoor:

-- Individual owners in the neighborhood listing properties for rent or for sale
+- Individual owners listing their own property for rent or sale.

-- Pet adoption or re-homing is allowed (but selling of pets is not)
+- Pet adoption or re-homing (selling of pets is not allowed).

-- Listing items that you are selling for a business or as part of an incentive sales program, like Mary Kay Cosmetics, Amway, Scentsy, LuLaRoe, etc.
+- Listing items that you are selling for a business or as part of an incentive sales program, for example, Mary Kay Cosmetics, Amway, Avon, Scentsy, etc.